 Tummy Tuck Before and After

 Want to see some of Dr. Harris’ work?
 Check out this page for some tummy tuck before and after pictures.
-Then, call us to schedule your consultation where you will meet Dr. Harris on the first visit.
+Then, call us to schedule your consultation for the tummy tuck San Antonio Center for Cosmetic Surgery provides.
+Information about procedures and and a meeting with Dr. Harris are provided on your first visit.